OmarL07734/pong-recreation/README.md

 ~~create the ball and create physics for when it bounces off players~~
 ~~make texts to keep score~~
 create a menu for when the site first loads
-make Ai for player two if there is no player 2
+make AI for player two if there is no player 2